mindbat/track2-functional/Functional.md

 There are a couple differences here, first thing to note is that we are using a different case style.
 In Clojure we don't use camel case but instead kebab case which is dash separated.

+To prove we didn't just make this up: http://c2.com/cgi/wiki?KebabCase

 Another thing is that we've placed the function inside the parenthesis.
 In Clojure a function call is always an open paren followed by the function we want to call, followed by any arguments we are passing to the function, followed by a closing paren.